ralphevmanzano/rn-weather/README.md

 # rn-weather
-A weather app using React Native and Context API
+A weather app using React Native and Context API.
+The weather data is from OpenWeatherMaps api.
+Gradient backgrounds design inspiration https://medium.com/p/4f1775ce4571/responses/show

 ### How to run
 1. Clone the repository